tekktrik/circfirm/docs/commands/config.rst

 Edit Settings
 -------------

-You can edit configuration settings using ``circfirm config view``.
+You can edit configuration settings using ``circfirm config edit``.

-You must edit a specific setting at a time.
+You must edit one specific setting at a time.
 Subsettings are accessed using period separators.

 .. code-block:: shell

    # Edit a configuration settings with a value
    circfirm config edit output.supporting.silence true

+.. _config-editor:

 Edit Settings via Editor
 ^^^^^^^^^^^^^^^^^^^^^^^^